PROCESS

 3. Implementation

-As an experienced product manager and product owner I can help make hard choices and adjustments along the way and make sure we stay on track towards the common goal: Bringing the design to life.
+As an experienced product director I can help make the hard choices and adjustments along the way and make sure we stay on track and bring the design to life.

 Follow up phase illustration